Renyu-Liu/Riichi_Mahjong_Scoring_Calculator/README.md

 ## Challenges

-* Loading speed: We face challenges in improving loading speed.
-We found that the loading time for the tile pool is too long, which is restricted by the image loading speed.
+* Loading speed: We found that the loading time for a large amount of tiles is too long, which is restricted by the image loading speed.
 We are working on it.

 * Yaku check: Some rare yaku with complicated rules are not correctly detected.
 We are working on it.